 Throughout the course you will be required to work on various Application Assignments.
 All assignments must be done independently, must be typed as a Word document, and due according to the schedule.
-Students will submit application assignments in Blackboard.
 Hand-written and scanned, emailed, or late assignments will NOT be allowed.
-See How to Submit Application Assignment video in the Course Resources link in Blackboard for specific details and requirements.
+See How to Submit Application Assignment video in Blackboard for specific details and requirements.